boltops-tools/sonic/docs/_docs/tutorial-ssh.md

 ### Bastion Host

 Thus far we have assumed that the instances we are hopping into are publicly available on a public subnet and have an public ip address associate with it.
 A common AWS setup is to have your servers on internal subnets without public addresses.
-In this case we must first ssh into the bastion host and from there you can "jump" to the actually server.
+In this case we must first ssh into the bastion host and from there we can "jump" into the actually server.
 This why the bastion host is also called a jump host.

 If you have an bastion host server which provides access to your internal servers then it is even more work to build up the ssh command.
-The good news is that `sonic ssh` command also automates this!
+The good news is that the `sonic ssh` command supports bastion hosts and automates this process!
 The [Bastion Setup]({% link _docs/install-bastion.md %}) doc covers how to set this up.

 <a id="prev" class="btn btn-basic" href="{% link _docs/tutorial.md %}">Back</a>